Omico/Gradm/README.md

 Gradm (**Gra**dle **d**ependencies **m**anager) is a new way to manage dependencies easier and more efficient.

+## Why Gradm?

+The Gradle version catalog is an excellent move for us.
+But it also brings a lot of problems, and becomes more and more painful:

+* The Generated code is fully Java.
+Useable, and that's it.
+Not good for reading.
+* Terrible restrictions on naming, see [here](https://github.com/gradle/gradle/issues/18208).
+* No official dependencies update support.
+* And more...?

 ## Getting Started

 In settings.gradle.kts, add the following: